Seasonal work preclusion period

 - Special Benefit, if you're a nominated visa holder

 - Youth Allowance as a job seeker

 The length of time you have to wait before we pay you will depend on how much you earned and how long you were working.

 Seasonal, contract or intermittent work

-Seasonal work is work that is only available for a part of each year - for example, many fishing, agricultural and tourism jobs.
+Seasonal work is work you do that's only available for part of each year.

-Contract work is any work that is done under a contract for a specific purpose or time, including sub-contract work.
+Contract work is any work you do under a contract for a specific purpose or time, including sub contract work.

 Examples of seasonal, contract and intermittent work:

 - fruit picking